Tides Today & Tomorrow in Hanbury Point, Mosquito Pass, San Juan I., WA

 Is this week a spring tide or neap tide in Hanbury Point, Mosquito Pass, San Juan I., WA?

-Hanbury Point, Mosquito Pass, San Juan I., WA is currently in a spring phase.
-Tonight's moon is 1% illuminated.
+Hanbury Point, Mosquito Pass, San Juan I., WA is currently in a transitional phase.
+Tonight's moon is 71% illuminated.
 Spring tides (largest swings) occur near new and full moons; neap tides (smallest swings) occur near first and third quarter moons.
-Tidal ranges this week are near their weekly maximum.
+Tidal ranges this week are shifting between spring and neap.

 What datum are Hanbury Point, Mosquito Pass, San Juan I., WA tide heights measured from?